China Airlines Flight 605: Aftermath

+Cause

 The investigation indicated that the accident was caused by the captain's failure to initiate the mandatory missed approach procedure when he observed the severe airspeed fluctuations, combined with the wind shear and glide slope deviation alerts.
 The first officer was also found to not have enough experience to handle the aircraft while landing in crosswind conditions.
 China Airlines was also criticized for not having a clear crosswind landing procedure in their manuals to aid pilots.
 The investigation recommended that the airline revise its manuals and flight training.